graphprotocol/mission-control-indexer/k8s/README.md

 # Creating the Kubernetes resources for the indexer

-* Update the directory `overlays` to override settings from the `base`
+* Update the directory `custom` to override settings from the `base` configuration.
-* configuration.
-* Read through all the files in `overlays` and adjust any values as indicated in the comments.
+* Read through all the files in `custom` and adjust any values as indicated in the comments.
-* Deploy all resources with `kubectl apply -k overlays`
+* Deploy all resources with `kubectl apply -k custom`

 # Using the shell container